 A vegan baby follows a vegan dietary practice where they do not eat animal products such as milk, cheese, meat, and fish and instead eat only plant-based food and products.
 A well-designed vegan diet is safe and has all necessary nutrients for people of all age groups, including babies and toddlers (1).

 However, vegans may develop certain nutritional deficiencies since the vegan diet lacks common and important nutrient sources.
 Therefore, caregivers need to ensure providing the babies a nutritionally balanced diet.

-Read on to know more about the vegan diet for babies and toddlers, associated risks, and tips to raise a healthy vegan baby.
+Read this post to learn about the vegan diet for babies and toddlers, potential risks, and some tips on how to raise a healthy vegan baby.

 When Can Babies Start A Vegan Diet?

 Whether vegan or not, exclusive breastfeeding is advisable for babies below six months of age.
 If a baby can’t have breast milk, soy-based formula is an option (2).
 Babies six months and older can start a vegan weaning diet (3).